List of Samurai Pizza Cats characters: Villains

-Jerry Atric is a bald, elderly crow and Big Cheese's trusted advisor and boss of the Ninja Crows.
+Jerry Atric is a bald, elderly crow tengu and Big Cheese's trusted advisor and boss of the Ninja Crows.
 His voice of reason counterbalances the Big Cheese's impulsive nature.
 He is second in command of the Ninja Crows.

 Older promotional materials and VHS release spelled Jerry's last name as Atrick.
 However, Atric has since become the official spelling such as Madman Entertainment's DVD release.
 His English name is a play on the word geriatric, which refers to the elderly or the branch of medicine dealing with treating the elderly.